noodlecollie/v2mp/V2MP.md

   * `b10` performs a bitwise `XOR`.
   * `b11` performs a bitwise `NOT` (ie. flips all bits).

-If the source `A` and destination `B` register identifiers are different, the source register's value is used as the bit mask that is imposed on the destination register.
-In the case of a bitwise `NOT` operation (which does not require a bit mask), only the destination register is considered, and the identifier for the source register is ignored.
+If the source `A` and destination `B` register identifiers are different, the source register's value is used as the bit mask that is used to manipulate the bits in the destination register.
+In the case of a bitwise `NOT` operation (which does not require a bit mask), the identifier for the source register is ignored.

 In the above case, bits `[5] (D)` and `[3 0] (E)` of the instruction are reserved for future use, and must be set to `0`.
 If they are not, a `RES` fault will be raised.